Hypothesis tests for structured rank correlation matrices: Additional material for Section

 Two more American stations could have been added by considering $n=63$ ($1956-2018$); an analysis analogous to that of Section~\ref{sec:application} lead to similar results.

-Most the $d=18$ raw time series suggest a rise in April's mean sea levels with time.
-Among all linear regressions fitted using the year of measurement as the explanatory variable, only five yielded a negative slope, out of which only those corresponding to stations located at Sitka (\#7 -- AK, USA), Juneau (\#8 -- AK, USA) and Trois-Rivi\`{e}res (\#18 -- QC, Canada) were significant according to the standard t-test at significance level $0.05$.
-In all cases, we kept both the intercept and the linear coefficient.
+Most of the $d=18$ raw time series suggest a rise in February's mean sea levels with time.
+To resolve this issue, we fitted a simple linear regression model to the series at each station, with the year of measurement as the explanatory variable.
+Proceeding this way eliminated the trend as well as all ties among the observations.
+The fit at each station was adequate, and the residuals did not exhibit any significant auto-correlation; this was assessed both visually and by Ljung--Box tests at various lags \citep{Ljung/Box:1978}.
+Among all the fitted linear regressions, only five yielded a negative slope, out of which only those corresponding to stations located at Sitka (\#7 -- AK, USA), Juneau (\#8 -- AK, USA) and Trois-Rivi\`{e}res (\#18 -- QC, Canada) were significant according to the standard t-test at significance level $0.05$.
+In all five cases, we kept both the intercept and the linear coefficient.
 Some examples of raw time series are given in Figure~\ref{fig:sea-levels}, along with their corresponding linear regression.
+We then applied the methodology developed in this paper to the regression residuals.
+Note that although the residuals are not i.i.d, the work of \cite{Cote/Genest/Omelka:2019} shows that the asymptotic results derived here in the fixed $d$ setting still apply to residuals from regression models with Normal errors.

-Formally, the hypothesis considered in Section~\ref{sec:application} corresponds to $H_0$ in \eqref{eq:H0} with $p=153$, $L=54$ and a matrix $\B \in \{0,1\}^{p \times L}$ such that $\sum_{\ell=1}^L \B_{k\ell} = 1$ for all $k \in \{1,\dots,153\}$.
+Formally, the hypothesis considered in Section~\ref{sec:application} corresponds to $H_0$ in \eqref{eq:H0} with $p=153$, $L=54$ and a matrix $\B \in \{0,1\}^{p \times L}$ such that $\sum_{\ell=1}^L \B_{r\ell} = 1$ for all $r \in \{1,\dots,153\}$.
 We used the first $15$ columns of $\B$ to record the entries of $\th_{np}$ that belong to each of the $15$ off-diagonal blocks shown in Figure~\ref{fig:Taus} (b), viz.

 The rows corresponding to the $39$ entries of $\th_{np}$ that belong to a diagonal block are filled so that there is exactly one $1$ in each of the $L-15 = 39$ remaining columns of $\B$.
-In other words, if you take $\B$ and remove its first $15$ columns and any row $k$ such that $(i_k,j_k) \in G_{r} \times G_{s}$ for some $1 \leqslant r < s \leqslant 6$, then, what is left is the identity matrix (or a permutation of it).
+In other words, if you take $\B$ and remove its first $15$ columns and any row $r$ such that $(i_r,j_r) \in \mathcal{G}_{k} \times \mathcal{G}_{\ell}$ for some $1 \leqslant k < \ell \leqslant 6$, then, what is left is the identity matrix (or a permutation of it).